trek-view/basecamp/_posts/2020-01-03-decoding-google-street-view-urls.md

 ---
 date: 2020-01-03
-title: "Decoding the Street View URL"
+title: "Decoding a Google Street View URL"
 description: "Trying to understand the structure of the URL's to better understand Street View's functionality"
 categories: updates
 tags: [Google, Street View]